Empyreal96/easy-build-xbox/README.md

 A tool in testing for compiling xbox code.
 Easy to Update script.

-- Buildable Windows XP - 10 x86
+- Buildable on Windows XP - 10 x86

 - Fixed issues with mstools/idw folders incorrectly being set

 - Basic Options for compiling

 - 'Unofficial' binplace script 'xcopybins.cmd' to place some built files

+- Buildable XDK Samples and other isos (needs testing in xemu/xqemu/xbox)

 **How to use**